SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 - configuration from lazy-loaded module 2
 - root configuration (always takes precedence)

-### Providers in Lazy Loaded Modules
+### Providers in Lazy-Loaded Modules

-Injection tokens provided in lazy-loaded modules are not visible to services provided in the app root.
-This applies especially to multi-provided tokens, such as `HttpInterceptors`, various Handlers, and so on.
+Injection tokens provided in lazy-loaded modules are not visible to services provided in the root application.
+This applies especially to multi-provided tokens, such as `HttpInterceptors`, various handlers, and so on.

 To mitigate this drawback, some Spartacus features, such as the `PageMetaService` (which consumes `PageMetaResolver` tokens), or the `ConverterService` (which mostly consumes adapter serializers and normalizers), use the unified injector under the hood.
 In doing so, they have access to lazy-loaded tokens and can leverage them for global features.